-The areas around St. Stephen’s Green, Fitzwilliam Square and Merrion Square are what’s known as the city’s Georgian quarter, with buildings retaining much of the original palatial architectural style as when they were originally constructed during the 18th Century rule of King George.
+The areas around St. Stephen’s Green, Fitzwilliam Square and Merrion Square are what’s known as the city’s Georgian Quarter, with buildings retaining much of the original palatial architectural style as when they were originally constructed during the 18th Century rule of King George.

 Over the years, the move of Dublin’s elite from the north to the south of the river led to the city’s north and south divide, still seen to this day.
-With the Protestant aristocrats remaining on south of the river, their former sought after residences on the north of the Liffey became occupied by the predominantly Catholic middle and lower class.
+With the Protestant aristocrats remaining on the south of the river, their former sought after residences on the north of the Liffey became occupied by the predominantly Catholic middle and lower class.

-The grandeur of Merrion Square and its surrounding areas has retained its air of sophistication to this day, populated by up-scale bars, Michelin star restaurants and five star hotels—making it a popular area for Dublin’s modern elite, and those looking for a more refined evening out.
+The grandeur of Merrion Square and its surrounding areas has retained its air of sophistication to this day, populated by upscale bars, Michelin star restaurants and five-star hotels—making it a popular area for Dublin’s modern elite, and those looking for a more refined evening out.

 Things to See in Merrion Square

 Merrion Square Park is one of Dublin’s largest grand parks, these beautiful lawns were formerly private gardens for the residents of the square but were opened to the public in the 1970s, providing a relaxing retreat from city life.

 In the park, you will find the famous statue of Oscar Wilde as well as other statues of commemoration such as the statue of Brian Boru, the last High King of Ireland.
 Given his prominence as a medieval Irish figure, his iconic harp became the national emblem of Ireland—claimed by the Guinness family as the trademark for their brewery in 1862 and adorning Irish euro coins.